pagetitle

 - Continued management of water level in the mine

-- Completion of renewal of aging facilities
+- Completion of renewal of aging facilities as needed

 - Check the water level in the mine and maintain it